Tax Guide: Are Virtual Assistants Tax Deductible?

 However, the deductibility of these expenses depends on several factors, including the nature of the work performed, how the virtual assistant is classified (employee or independent contractor), and your business’s tax situation.

 Under U.S. federal tax law, businesses can generally deduct wages, salaries, and other compensation paid to virtual assistants as ordinary and necessary business expenses.
-These deductions can have an effect on your net income.
+Proper documentation is crucial to support these deductions and ensure compliance with IRS regulations.

 Document your expenses